mustafa-tariqk/mustafa-tariqk.github.io/_posts/2023-11-19-Now-Instead-of-Later.md

 date:   2023-11-19
 categories: jekyll update
 ---
-To say things have completely changed would definately be a lie.
+To say things have completely changed would definitely be a lie.
 It's weird how one can get started working nonstop on something but the results come later.
 Here I am leetcoding and networking daily but I won't reap any rewards until I hit a bunch of nos.
 I guess a pretty neat thing is someone only has to say yes